-How a guitar feels and sounds are two very important considerations when it comes to buying any guitar – Yet a web site is not the best place to actually undertake the ‘hands on test drive’ approach – As such the aesthetic qualities of any guitar tends to be a key criteria that often attracts a potential buyer – On that basis this Gibson Historic Collection 59 Les Paul Reissue has a lot going for it – It is a 2005 model complete with the brown vintage case, as well as the appropriate Historic Collection certificate – I’m sure you have already checked out that exquisite figured maple top, that is loaded with so much individual character, then covered with a ‘faded tobacco burst’ nitro finish – In no particular order let me further enrich you with a host of additional info :-
+How a guitar feels, plays and sounds are very important considerations when it comes to buying any guitar – Yet a web site is not the best place to actually undertake the ‘hands on test drive’ approach – As such the aesthetic qualities of any guitar tends to be a key criteria that often initially attracts a potential buyer – On that basis this Gibson Historic Collection 59 Les Paul Reissue has a lot going for it – It is a 2005 model complete with the brown vintage case, as well as the appropriate Historic Collection certificate – I’m sure you have already checked out that exquisite figured maple top, that is loaded with so much individual character, then covered with a ‘faded tobacco burst’ nitro finish – In no particular order let me further enrich you with a host of additional info :-

 - Whole guitar weighs 9lbs and 6oz